zhongdj/devops-bucket/Docker/images.md

 docker image pull ubuntu
 ```

 Dockerfile, building an image.
-Recommended: Crete a folder to host all the ncessary files (configuration), including your Dockerfile.
+Recommended: Crete a folder to host all the necessary files (configuration), including your Dockerfile.
+Then build it within that folder (.).

 Resources at `Dockerfiles/HelloWorld_NodeJS`

 ```sh
 # v0.1 - Default Dockerfile - docker image build -t <REPO>:<TAG>